Smog: Other negative effects

-Although severe health effects caused by smog are the chief issue, intense air pollution caused by haze from air pollution, dust storm particles, and bush fire smoke, cause a reduction in irradiance that hurts both solar photovoltaic production as well as agricultural yield.
+Although severe health effects caused by smog are the chief issue, intense air pollution caused by haze from air pollution, dust storm particles, and bush fire smoke, cause a reduction in irradiance that negatively affects both solar photovoltaic production as well as agricultural yield.

 Areas affected

 Smog can form in almost any climate where industries or cities release large amounts of air pollution, such as smoke or gases.
+Precursors of photochemical smog can be transported downwind from urban centers, allowing smog formation in suburban and rural areas as pollutants react over time during transport.
+This means that smog episodes can affect regions far from the original emission sources.
 However, it is worse during periods of warmer, sunnier weather when the upper air is warm enough to inhibit vertical circulation.
 It is especially prevalent in geologic basins encircled by hills or mountains.
 It often stays for an extended period of time over densely populated cities or urban areas and can build up to dangerous levels.

 Asia

 India

 During the autumn and spring months, some 500 million tons of rice and wheat crop residues are burnt, and winds blow from India's north and northwest towards east.
 This aerial view shows India's annual crop burning, resulting in smoke and air pollution over Delhi and adjoining areas.

 For the past few years, cities in northern India have been covered in a thick layer of winter smog.
-The situation has turned quite drastic in the national capital, Delhi.
+The situation has turned severe in the national capital, Delhi.
 This smog is caused by the collection of particulate matter (a very fine type of dust and toxic gases) in the air due to stagnant movement of air during winters.
 Moreover, during the post-monsoon to winter transition, air quality in the Indo-Gangetic Plain (IGP) worsens significantly due to shifts in weather patterns, such as changes in wind, temperature, and boundary layer mixing.
 The impact of emissions from both biomass burning and urban activities has intensified, leading to a rise in aerosols mainly particulate matters.
 The nearby Himalayan region is also affected, where mountainous topography trap air pollutants and increase the air quality issues specifically in northern India.

 Delhi is the most polluted city in the world and according to one estimate, air pollution causes the death of about 10,500 people in Delhi every year.
 During 2013–14, peak levels of fine particulate matter (PM) in Delhi increased by about 44%, primarily due to high vehicular and industrial emissions, construction work and crop burning in adjoining states.
 Delhi has the highest level of the airborne particulate matter, PM2.5 considered most harmful to health, with 153 micrograms.
 Rising air pollution level has significantly increased lung-related ailments (especially asthma and lung cancer) among Delhi's children and women.
 The dense smog in Delhi during winter season results in major air and rail traffic disruptions every year.
 According to Indian meteorologists, the average maximum temperature in Delhi during winters has declined notably since 1998 due to rising air pollution.